kgrid/kgrid-cli/README.md

 Knowledge objects in the project will be individually packaged into zip files and stored in target folder.

   ` npm run package <objectname> `

+### Update the knowledge object Project

+After you create a new knowledge object from template, or simply copy/move a knowledge object from another project/directory, or add a new version of existing knowledge object, the file of package.json needs to be updated by

+`kgrid update` .

+If new dependencies are added, you will need to run `kgrid install` to get the new components ready for use.

 ---